 So you may or may not know but I have spent the last two weeks, trying, and failing, to get a tan in sunny Lanzarote.
 It was a thoroughly enjoyable family holiday including lots of beer, dissertation work, good food and good people.
-So today I thought I would share with you some of my outfits from the trip, a mixture of day and night attire that might give you some inspiration if you happen to be going away soon.
+So today I thought I would share with you some of my outfits from the trip, a mixture of day and night attire that might give you some inspiration if you happen to be going away soon, a Lanzarote Lookbook if you like.
 I’d also like to say a quick thanks to my various photographers on this trip, Josh, Mum, Alice, Ellis, Grandad you absolute gems.

 So a quick note on the weather so you have a bit of context.
 As a lot of you will know the Canary Islands are very very hot, they are off the coast of Africa after all, but as they are islands, the weather can be changeable at this time of year as it’s not high summer.
 So it got up to 30 degrees in the day but dropped cooler and a bit windier in the evenings, so there was most definitely a need for a jacket.
 So here are a few of my outfits and I’ll try and link what I can but many items are older so will be out of stock unfortunately- I am a creature of habit who likes to wear the same thing over and over.
 I also repeated a couple of outfits as there was a washing machine at the apartment, which meant I didn’t have to pack as much stuff.
 Basically I’m showing you a highlight real, rather than the same picture of me wearing the same outfit everyday!